Welcome To Our Hispanic Community

 Finally, the sheer number of regular customers convinced the family they should become a mobile restaurant.
 They purchased an old truck from a friend's farm, and with Ms. Thibodeaux researching financing and how to do the repairs and Mr. Thibodeaux putting in the hours working on the engine and the exterior, the food truck launched.
 Ms. Thibodeaux says owning her own business can be tricky sometimes, especially since a mobile restaurant requires four hours of prep before she even arrives at her spot to sell for the day ... not to mention staying current with all the city/county licensing requirements.
 However, she still loves it.
 What she finds most rewarding is having her whole family involved, including her parents when they come visit, and her two children, Oliver and Daisy, along with her husband Mark, who now also works full-time with Fresh-Mex.

-Fresh-Mex serves customers year round Thursday through Sunday during the lunch and dinner hours.
+Fresh-Mex serves customers year round Thursday through Sunday during lunch and dinner.
 They are always at the Farmer's Market on Saturdays.
 They book private parties and are at several different vending locations that can be found on their website.
+They have a brick-and-mortar takeout location that serves breakfast and lunch.

 As a community thank you, Fresh-Mex offers a free meal, no questions asked, to those in need.
 Those who need the service can text the number on the Fresh-Mex truck, and the order will be called out just like any other order.